 Here is the county park link for all the outdoor ice spaces.
-For specific information on each park, there is a link on that page to the friends group that manages volunteers for the rinks.
+For specific information on each park, there are multiple links on that page to the friends group that manages volunteers for the rinks.
 I'll highlight just a few updates here.

 Klode Park in Whitefish Bay has a rink with warming house and toilets.
 Bring your own skates.